reflex-dev/reflex/README.md

 We welcome contributions of any size!
 Below are some good ways to get started in the Pynecone community.

 - **GitHub Discussions**: A a great way to talk about features you want added or things that are confusing/need clarification.
 - **GitHub Issues**: Are an excellent way to report bugs.
-Additionally, you can try and solve an existing issue and subit a PR.
+Additionally, you can try and solve an existing issue and submit a PR.

 Want to our Pynecone team or learn more about our framework?
 Send us an email [here](mailto:founders@pynecone.io), and we can schedule a call to discuss Pynecone and how you can start contributing.